missthesky/redis_exporter/README.md

 ## Building, configuring, and running

-### Upgrading from v0.x to v1.x ?
+### Upgrading from 0.x to 1.x ?

 [PR #256](https://github.com/oliver006/redis_exporter/pull/256) introduced breaking changes which were released as version v1.0.0.

-If you only scrape one Redis instance and only use command line flags `--redis.address` and `--redis.password` to configure access to the Redis instance then you're most probably not affected by these changes.
+If you only scrape one Redis instance and use command line flags `--redis.address` and `--redis.password` then you're most probably not affected.

-Please have a look at that PR for information on how to upgrade your configuration from version 0.x of the exporter to 1.x.

-For instance, if you want to scrape multiple Redis instances then [see here for an example](https://github.com/oliver006/redis_exporter/blob/master/README.md#prometheus-configuration-to-scrape-several-hosts).
+Otherwise, please see [PR #256](https://github.com/oliver006/redis_exporter/pull/256) and this README for more information.